Translate This Page

 purpose of improving it.

-It measures terms, knowledge, skill, attitudes, and beliefs.
+It measures terms, knowledge, skill, attitudes, and

-individuals.
-Often used interchangeably with test.
+abilities of individuals.
+Often used interchangeably

 Assessment can focus on the individual learner, the

-learning community (class, workshop, or other organized
+learning community (class, workshop, or other

-system as a whole.
+educational system as a whole.

-Assessment focuses on learning, teaching and outcomes.
+Assessment focuses on learning, teaching and

-It provides information for improving learning and teaching.
+outcomes.
+It provides information for improving

-Assessment is an interactive process between students
+learning and teaching.
+Assessment is an interactive

-and faculty that informs faculty how well their students are
+faculty how well their students are learning what they

-learning what they are teaching.
+are teaching.

-The information is used by faculty to make changes in the
+The information is used by faculty to make changes

-This information is learner-centered, course based,
+and study habits.
+This information is learner-centered,

-frequently anonymous, and not graded.
+course based, frequently anonymous, and not graded.

 1-The oral discussion.